Skip to content

 Low appraisals are frustrating but manageable.
 You have options: dispute, second appraisal, renegotiation, or walking away.

 The key is understanding which situation you’re in.
 If the appraiser made genuine errors, fight it.
 If the appraisal accurately reflects market value, accept reality and decide whether the deal still makes sense.
+If you are purchasing an investment property, review our investment property mortgage pre-approval guide so you understand your financing boundaries before an appraisal issue surfaces.

 Either way, don’t panic.
 Work through your options systematically and make the decision that serves your interests.